Review the Requirements and Submit Your Application

 Please review the questions below.
 When you’re ready, submit your answers online.

 - In one or two sentences, explain the main focus of your project.

 - In 2,500 characters or fewer, explain how your project would offer new insights about the current education landscape, and in what ways it would make a unique or especially compelling contribution to the understanding of educational challenges and potential solutions.

 (The following questions should each be answered in 1,500 characters or fewer.)

 - Please explain why you are qualified or suited to take on this project.
-Why do you need a micro-fellowship to complete this story?
+Why do you need a fellowship to complete this story?

 - Are you planning to incorporate any innovative tools to help tell the story, such as multimedia components or data analysis?
 Please explain.